Watch: 'Brutal attack' - police reveal 'dangerous' suspect in walkway homicide

 "This is now a homicide investigation," Detective Inspector Chris Barry told media today.

+The victim was brutally assaulted and a knife was used as a weapon, Barry said.
+The victim sustained multiple injuries.

 Christian Eteuati has been named by police as a person of interest in the case.

-He is a 22-year-old who is considered to be extremely dangerous.
-The public was advised not to approach him.
-He was known to frequent the Sandringham area.
+The 22-year-old has links in the Sandringham and West Auckland areas, is considered extremely dangerous, and the public is advised not to approach him.

 The victim's family was "understandably devastated", Barry said.